mies/wercker-perceptor/views/deployment.md

 # Deployment

-The main benefit of using Wercker is that you can Deploy Continuously.
+The main benefit of using wercker is that you can Deploy Continuously.

 Wercker support deploying to Heroku and to your own servers (Custom).